 Product owner+scrum master + team.

-With ScrumDesk you can, however, prepare far sooner before the sprint review for the sprint review.
+With ScrumDesk you can prepare far faster and sooner for the sprint review:

 - Product owners can manage agile roadmaps to focus on the right things in mid- and long-term.